rusticlion/PortRoyal/codebase_dump.md

         end
     end

-    -- If mouse is close enough to the grid, return the closest hex if minDistance < self.HEX_RADIUS * 2 then return closestHex
+    -- For debugging: Always return the closest hex, regardless of distance if closestHex then
+        print("Returning closest hex " .. closestHex[1] .. "," .. closestHex[2] .. " (distance: " .. minDistance .. ")")
+        return closestHex
     end

-    -- Mouse is too far from any hex return nil end
+    -- Mouse is too far from any hex print("No hex found near " .. x .. "," .. y)
+    return nil
+end